Counseling vs Coaching

 My Services

-As a licensed psychologist in the State of Florida, I offer therapeutic services to Florida residents.
+As a licensed clinical psychologist in Florida, I offer therapeutic services to Florida residents.
 I focus on marriage therapy or couples counseling (I use these terms interchangeably) and relationship therapy with men and women.